What is eczema and atopic dermatitis?

 You are more likely to have atopic dermatitis or eczema if a family member has it.
-They aren’t contagious, which means you can’t catch them from other people.
+These conditions aren’t contagious.
+This means you can’t catch them from other people.
 The exact cause of eczema and atopic dermatitis is unknown.

-Eczema and atopic dermatitis can’t be cured, but they can be managed, and you can learn to avoid the things that trigger them.
+You may never know what causes your eczema or atopic dermatitis.
+Without knowing, you can’t avoid them.
+They can’t be cured, but they can be managed.
+You can also learn to avoid the things that trigger them.